-F11 u The MAC Registry will be able to notify Users of upcoming MAC Registry updates including any proposed system outages.
-TR 86 Must have Mandatory 3.4 F11 ir The MAC Registry is to ensure access and standard functionalities are not nterrupted when the system updates are being tested.
-TR 65,86 Desirable F11 n The MAC Registry is to have the ability to be reflected in a testing environment including population of appropriate sample data.
-TR 86 Desirable FORMS CAPABILITY F11 The MAC Registry is to allow online forms to include mandatory fields.
-TR 34 Must have Mandatory F11 (e b The MAC Registry is to allow online forms to include validation elements (e.g., address look-up, case sensitivity, location lists and drop-down boxes, inconsistent data within/between data fields).
-Important F11 is The MAC Registry is to enable online forms to be easily configured by Regstrar Staff Users without the need for specialised development.
-Desirable F11 е The MAC Registry is to support the pre-population of online forms with relevant existing system data.
-TR 34 Desirable F11 (i ir The MAC Registry is to be able to tailor the experience for Users of forms (i.e., only showing information or questions relevant to the application being submitted).
-TR 34 Desirable F11 V (' The MAC Registry is to ensure the provision of forms is compliant with the World Wide Web Consortiums' (W3C) Web Content Accessibility Guidelines (WCAG) 2.0 at the AA level of conformation.
-TR 32 Desirable •
+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F11 2.2 The MAC Registry will be able to notify Users of upcoming MAC Registry updates including any proposed system outages.
+TR 86 Mandatory 3.4 F11 2.3 The MAC Registry is to ensure access and standard functionalities are not interrupted when the system updates are being tested.
+TR 65,86 Desirable F11 2.4 The MAC Registry is to have the ability to be reflected in a testing environment including population of appropriate sample data.
+TR 86 Desirable FORM IS CAPABILITY F11 3.1 The MAC Registry is to allow online forms to include mandatory fields.
+TR 34 Mandatory F11 3.2 The MAC Registry is to allow online forms to include validation elements (e.g., address look-up, case sensitivity, location lists and drop-down boxes, inconsistent data within/between data fields).
+TR 34 Important F11 3.3 The MAC Registry is to enable online forms to be easily configured by Registrar Staff Users without the need for specialised development.
+TR 34 Desirable F11 3.4 The MAC Registry is to support the pre-population of online forms with relevant existing system data.
+TR 34 Desirable F11 3.5 The MAC Registry is to be able to tailor the experience for Users of forms (i.e., only showing information or questions relevant to the application being submitted).
+TR 34 Desirable F11 3.6 The MAC Registry is to ensure the provision of forms is compliant with the World Wide Web Consortiums' (W3C) Web Content Accessibility Guidelines (WCAG) 2.0 at the AA level of conformation.
+TR 32 Desirable

-RECO RDS MANAGEMENT F11 4.1 The MAC Registry is to enable the implementation of a records management and archiving strategy that is approved by the Registrar and is in accordance with the data and policy of the jurisdiction from which the registry operates.
-TR 69 Must have Mandatory 10 F11 4.2 The MAC Registry is to allow integration with the Registrar's document and records management systems (if a separate system exists).
-Important RULE S BASED ENGINE F11 5.1 The MAC Registry allows designated Registrar Staff Users to adjust Business Rules which affect automated processing (in accordance with the Registrar's established processes and necessary authorisation from the Supervisory Authority).
-TR 89 Must have Mandatory F11 5.2 The MAC Registry is to keep records of all changes made to the Business Rules, including who undertook the change and the date and time it was made.
-TR 89 Must haveMandatory F11 5.3 The MAC Registry is to enable approval-based rules for promotion of Business Rules from testing to production. $\overline{\text{TR 89}}$ Desirable CORR ESPONDENCE F11 6.1 The MAC Registry is to either automatically send correspondence to a User or present the correspondence to relevant Registrar Staff Users for review, in accordance with Business Rules determined by the Registrar.
-Important F11 6.2 The MAC Registry is to allow Registrar Staff Users to edit the content of correspondence presented to them for review and prior to being sent (and record any changes and their justification).
+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F CORDS MANAGEMENT F11 .1 The MAC Registry is to enable the implementation of a records management and archiving strategy that is approved by the Registrar and is in accordance with the data and policy of the jurisdiction from which the registry operates.
+TR 69 Mandatory 10 F11 .2 The MAC Registry is to allow integration with the Registrar's document and records management systems (if a separate system exists).
+Important F JLES BASED ENGINE F11 The MAC Registry allows designated Registrar Staff Users to adjust Business Rules which affect automated processing (in accordance with the Registrar's established processes and necessary authorisation from the Supervisory Authority).
+TR 89 Mandatory F11 .2 The MAC Registry is to keep records of all changes made to the Business Rules, including who undertook the change and the date and time it was made.
+TR 89 Mandatory F11 .3 The MAC Registry is to enable approval-based rules for promotion of Business Rules from testing to production.
+TR 89 Desirable C DRRESPONDENCE F11 .1 The MAC Registry is to either automatically send correspondence to a User or present the correspondence to relevant Registrar Staff Users for review, in accordance with Business Rules determined by the Registrar.
+Important F11 .2 The MAC Registry is to allow Registrar Staff Users to edit the content of correspondence presented to them for review and prior to being sent (and record any changes and their justification).
+Desirable F11 .3 The MAC Registry is to keep an audit record of when a Registrar Staff User edits the content of correspondence and what has been changed.
 Desirable

-F11 6.3 The MAC Registry is to keep an audit record of when a Registrar Staff User edits the content of correspondence and what has been changed.
-Desirable F11 6.4 The MAC Registry is to send correspondence to a User to their MAC Registry Account.
-Must haveMandatory F11 6.5 The MAC Registry is to send notification of correspondence to a User through their preferred digital communication channel(s).
+REQUIREMENT REFERENCE MAC REGISTRY FUNCTIONAL REQUIREMENTS RELATIVE IMPORTANCE REGULATION F11 6.4 The MAC Registry is to send correspondence to a User to their MAC Registry Account.
+Mandatory F11 6.5 The MAC Registry is to send notification of correspondence to a User through their preferred digital communication channel(s).
 Important